 - The organisation’s commitment to maximising resource efficiency, showing true innovation for creative solutions, and the demonstration of waste reduction, elimination and repurposing; (25%)

-- Evidence of the organisation consistently working towards a ‘zero waste’ policy across their business and/or specific projects and the demonstration of a holistic approach to a ‘closed loop’ system, engaging with partners, employees and the supply chain in order to implement it.
+- Evidence that the organisation has adopted a ‘closed loop’ system, engaging with partners, employees and the supply chain in order to implement it.
 (30%)

-- Verifiable assessments across the activities in terms of minimising use of virgin materials and maximising reuse and repurposing, maximising resource efficiency, integrating sustainable practices, maximising resources, educating workforce and engaging supply chain and partners; (30%)
+- Verifiable assessments across the activities in terms of minimising use of virgin materials and maximising reuse and repurposing, maximising resource efficiency, integrating sustainable practices, , educating the workforce and engaging supply chain and partners; (30%)

 - An overarching strategy to improve core business practices, sustainability and corporate responsibility with support by senior management.
 (15%)